 108g bread flour

-Mix all ingredients together and allow to ferment at room temperature for 8-12 hours, or until ripe (it should triple in volume).
+Mix all ingredients together to form a stiff dough.
+Allow to ferment at room temperature for 8-12 hours, or until ripe (it should triple in volume).

 For final dough: